CFDs in Detail – an Explanation

 What separates CFD trading from traditional types of investment is the ability to trade ‘on margin’.
-Margin trading allows you to command larger position sizes using only a small deposit – this is known as ‘leverage’.
-For example, you could open a position worth $1000 in Microsoft stock with a deposit of 5% of the full value, or $50, giving you leverage of 20:1 on your capital.
+Margin trading allows you to command larger position sizes using only a proportional deposit – this is known as ‘leverage’.
+For example, you could open a position worth $1000 in Microsoft stock with a deposit of 20% of the full value, or $200, giving you leverage of 5:1 on your capital.

-When trading on margin (also known as taking a ‘leveraged’ position) you can greatly enhance the potential return on your capital.
+When trading on margin (also known as taking a ‘leveraged’ position) you can enhance the potential return on your capital.
 You should note though that margin trading creates an equally large possibility for losses, if the price moves in an unfavourable direction.
-Experienced traders generally recommend that margin trading is approached with a conservative mindset.

 How to calculate your margin